apbendi/bitsy-swift/README.md

 ## Bitsy

-[Bitsy](https://github.com/apbendi/bitsyspec) is a programming language which aims to be the best language to target when building your first compiler or interpreter.
+[Bitsy](https://github.com/apbendi/bitsyspec) is a programming language which aims to be the best language to implement when building your first compiler or interpreter.
 It is a resource for programmers learning about language implementation.